 In many indigenous cultures, tobacco is considered a sacred, spiritual plant that holds a high status and was only used in specific circumstances.
 By some, the smoke from burning tobacco is believed to carry prayers and messages to the Gods, and is seen as a way to cleanse and purify both physical and spiritual spaces.
 The use of tobacco in shamanic practices is seen as a way to establish a connection with the divine, and it remains an essential aspect of many indigenous spiritual traditions in the Americas.

-Upon arriving at La Española (Haiti and Santo Domingo) in 1492, Christopher Columbus and his crew were surprised to observe the indigenous people smoking rolled leaves from a “torch,” known as "tobaccos," which they took to their mouths and inhaled.
+Upon arriving at La Española (Haiti and Santo Domingo), Columbus and his crew were surprised to observe the indigenous people smoking rolled leaves from a “torch,” known as "tobaccos," which they took to their mouths and inhaled.
 This practice, utterly fascinating to Columbus and crew, was recorded by Fray Bartolomé de las Casas in his transcription of Columbus's Diario de navegación.

 In the 20th century, tobacco became one of the largest industries in the world, with companies such as Philip Morris and RJ Reynolds becoming household names.
 The widespread use of tobacco led to the development of advertisements and marketing techniques to promote its use, with idolized celebrities and sports figures often recruited as spokespeople.